Creating and Publishing a Listing

 Those steps include the following:

-1. Agree to the Snowflake Provider Terms of Service.
+1. Agree to the Snowflake Provider and Consumer Terms.

 2. Review the Provider Policies.